Frequently Asked Questions

 9. A member of our party has a mobility restriction.
 What resources are available to us while visiting Stanford?

-A great way to see the campus is on a Golf Cart Tour conducted by Visitor Information Services.
-This tour is typically offered four times per day.
-If a golf cart tour is unavailable during your visit, you can also reserve a wheelchair for the day through Visitor Information Services by calling (650) 723-2560.
+Golf cart tours are available during academic quarters, but tend to book up quickly (please see the Campus Tours section of our website).
+If a golf cart tour is unavailable during your visit, the Visitor Center has a wheelchair that visitors may reserve for the day.
+To make a reservation call Visitor Information Services at (650) 723-2560.
 All buildings on campus are wheelchair accessible.
-Should your party have any questions or concerns, please contact the Disability and Access Center at (650) 725-0326 (voice), (650) 723-1216 (TTY), or e-mail email@example.com.
+Should your party have any questions or concerns, please contact the Disability and Access Center at (650) 725-0326 (voice) or e-mail email@example.com.

 10. I would like to visit other schools in addition to Stanford while visiting the area.
 Is this possible?